QuantEcon/lecture-source-jl/README.md

 2. In a terminal, cd to this repository, and run `docker run --name quantecon-docker -it -d -v "$(pwd)":/home/jovyan/work quantecon/jupinx` from inside the directory (Linux/macOS).
 It should spit out a container ID string then exit.
 Try `${PWD}` on Windows, but your mileage may vary.

-     :warning: In order to guarantee reproducibility, you should either be mounting a fresh clone of this repository, or sanitize things by running `git clean -xdf` (remove uncommitted/untracked files) and `git reset --hard` (reset to the last git state.)
+     :warning: In order to guarantee reproducibility, you should either be mounting a fresh clone of this repository, or sanitize things by running `git clean -xdff` (remove uncommitted/untracked files) and `git reset --hard` (reset to the last git state.)
 Otherwise, local variance in the mounted files may impact your results.

 3. In the same terminal (i.e., not inside the container), run `docker exec quantecon-docker bash -c "cd work && make jupyter".` Change it to `jupyter-tests` if you want it to output/execute the test blocks.